AbiyeCS/YTW_Backend/README.md

 ---

 ### Connecting to the database
-You can connect to your mysql server by either by the command line or by mySQLWorkbench.
+- You can connect to your mysql server by either by the command line or by mySQLWorkbench.
+- To run the application locally you will have to create an application.yml to connect to the DB

 ### Using the terminal
 Connect to your MySQL server from the command line using the following command containing your unique host, username and password credentials.